More-Wrong/Factorio-True-Nukes/README.md

 I had originally intended to go all the way up into 100kt range, but the game simply could not cope; I had also originally implemented entities sheltering one another from the blast, and had debris flying off of destroyed entities, but this made little difference to the outcome, and slowed it down.

 ### General
-The artillery shells should not be used with autofire, but there does not seem to be an obvious way to disable it, so would advise using a normal artillery shells first to clear out nearby enemies, and then switch to the nuclear shells for remote targets.
+The artillery shells should not be used with autofire, but there does not seem to be an obvious way to disable it, so would advise using a normal (or thermobaric) artillery shells first to clear out nearby enemies, and then switch to the nuclear shells for remote targets.
 Fortunately it takes very few nuclear shells to go a very long way.

 The balance of this mod is unlikely to be perfect, but with artillery, late game enemies offer little threat, and the costs of these devices are high.
 Also these weapons tend be double-edged swords, lighting fires in the factory, and even destryoing power poles if detonated too close by.